jmanderson0119/jmanderson0119/README.md

 # About Me

 Hello World!
 Welcome to my Github profile.
 My name is Jacob Anderson (he/him) and this account stores every project I will take on at [Case Western Reserve University](https://case.edu/).
 I am currently a rising junior and I plan to attend graduate school at Case following my 4-year undergraduate program.
-My academic interests include
+My academic interests include Artifical Intelligence, Cognitive Science, Machine Learning, Neural Networks, and Probability.

 <!--
 **jmanderson0119/jmanderson0119** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.